July 28th, 2026

 Honoring the Legacy: Celebrating Buffalo Soldiers Day

-As we celebrate the Buffalo Soldiers Day, we remember their bravery, their honor, and their unwavering commitment to their nation.
+As we celebrate Buffalo Soldiers Day, we remember their bravery, their honor, and their unwavering commitment to their nation.
 In doing so, we ensure that their legacy lives on, an eternal reminder of the sacrifices made, the battles fought, and the triumphs achieved.

 In the words of the great poet Maya Angelou,